abboudl/Hosted-Challenge-Dev/readme.md

 We define two Kubernetes objects: a **Deployment** object and a **Service** object.

 We give the **Deployment** object a name and label it with the challenge category, the service name, and the challenge name, (since a challenge may have multiple deployments with different services).
 We specify the address of the Docker image belonging to the challenge in the **image** key.
 We set maximum CPU to 300m, maximum memory to 800Mi, and the number of replicas to 3.
 We expose the SSH port in the pod as this is how the player will connect.
-Finally, we set imagePullPolicy to always to ensure that the latest image is pulled with every update using the **kubectl** utility.
+Finally, we set imagePullPolicy to "always" to ensure that the latest image is pulled with every update using the **kubectl** utility.

-Alone, a deployment cannot expose a challenge to the outside world.
-To do this, we need a **Service** or **Ingress** object.
+Alone, a deployment cannot by itself provide access and loadbalancing to challenge pods.
+To do this, we need a **Service** object.
 In this case, we use a **Service** of type **NodePort** to expose this challenge on port 30907 on all Kubernetes cluster nodes.
 More specifically, we map the node port, 30907, to port 22 in the challenge pod, the SSH port we exposed in the deployment.

 ```
 apiVersion: apps/v1